 New Horizons was thrilled to celebrate Director of Community Relations Barbra Graham when she was awarded a 2020 Hometown Hero distinction during Boston 25 News’ Woburn Zip Trip.
 Nominated for her boundless devotion to our residents, Barbra infuses warmth, creativity, and fun into everyday life at New Horizons.
-View the feel-good segment to learn just a few reasons residents are proud to call New Horizons at Choate home.
+View the feel-good segment on Boston 25 News to learn just a few reasons residents are proud to call New Horizons at Choate home.

 After first joining New Horizons at Choate in 1994, Executive Director Christine Coakley (781-932-8000) gained extensive experience in her role as director of community relations.
 She also served as property manager for the adjacent Choate Medical Center.
 Born and raised in Woburn, Christine continues to make her home there with her husband of more than 30 years, Michael Dudal, and lives within walking distance to New Horizons.